Compiler-Inc/CompilerSwiftAI/README.md

 ## Completing set up on the Developer Dashboard

-On the same page that you got your AppID you will see you available commands, which will start with only one thing, a "NoOp" which is returned when no appropriate functions were found.
-Head over to the "Command Builder" and open the tab for "Swift Enum Import".
+On the same page that you got your AppID you will see you available functions, which will start with only one thing, a "NoOp" which is returned when no appropriate functions were found.
+Head over to the "Function Builder" and open the tab for "Swift Enum Import".
 In the Swift text area, paste in the complete text of the `CompilerFunction` enum and submit to get back a version of your Swift enum with a `case` for `noOp` and two new functions:

 ```
-static func from(_ command: Command<CommandArgs>) -> CompilerFunction? {
+static func from(_ function: Function<Parameter>) -> CompilerFunction? {
     ...
 }

-func describe(command: Command<CommandArgs>) -> String {
+func describe(function: Function<Parameter>) -> String {
     ...
 }
 ```